1949 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 15, 1949.
-However, tropical cyclogenesis did not begin until August 14, over two months after the start of the season.
+However, tropical cyclogenesis did not begin until August 14, about two months after the start of the season.
 Overall, there were 16 tropical storms, seven of which strengthened into hurricanes.
 Three of these intensified into major hurricanes, which are Category 3 or higher on the modern day Saffir–Simpson hurricane wind scale (SSHWS).
 Four hurricanes and three tropical storms made landfall during the season, causing 26 deaths and $59.8 million in damage.
 The last storm of the season, Tropical Storm Sixteen, dissipated on November 5, about 10 days before the official end of the season on November 15.

 Activity began on August 14 with a short-lived tropical depression that developed in the northern Gulf of Mexico and struck the Florida Panhandle, then dissipated the following day.
 The next system was first observed north of the Lesser Antilles on August 21.
 The hurricane later threatened the Outer Banks of North Carolina, where it caused two deaths and about $50,000 in damage.
 By August 23, the Florida hurricane developed near the Lesser Antilles.
 It later peaked as a low-end Category 4 hurricane on the modern day Saffir–Simpson hurricane wind scale and struck South Florida at that intensity.
 The storm severely impacted the Florida peninsula and left two deaths and approximately $52 million in losses.
 On August 30, the third system of the season struck the Leeward Islands, causing some impact and seven deaths by drowning on Barbados.
 A fourth system was first observed near Puerto Rico on September 3.
 It peaked as a Category 3 hurricane while passing east on Bermuda.
 After becoming extratropical, the remnants of this storm struck Newfoundland.
 Tropical Storm Five also developed on September 3, in the southern Gulf of Mexico and struck Louisiana on September 4.
 It caused minor damage in Mississippi and Louisiana, totaling less than $50,000.